John0207/John0207.github.io/README.md

 </p>

 <p>
-By comparing the psuedo code of the function used to calculate the background color of the lcd with it's orignal version it is clear how I restructered the algorithmn to account for all cases.
+By comparing the pseudo code of the function used to calculate the background color of the lcd with its original version it is clear how I restructured the algorithm to account for all cases.
 The function is also a lot easier to read and understand.
 </p>
 <img src="Images/psuedo_background_lcd.png">